dinvincible98/Autonomous_Jackal_Explorer/README.md

 #### Part4: Object Detection

-To run the object detection:
+To run the object detection, open a new terminal:

+On remote PC:

         1. source setup_laptop.bash
         2. roslaunch jackal_slam detection.launch